 - Changes in the credit quality of the borrower or instrument, reflected in changes in internal or external risk ratings.
-Tandia's risk rating process assigns a score to each commercial loan based on industry standards as outlined by the FSRA.
+Tandia's risk rating process assigns a score to each commercial loan based on industry standards as outlined by FSRA.
 Residential mortgages and personal loans are assigned a risk rating collectively by product type and security.
 All commercial and revolving residential mortgages/personal loans are reviewed annually, and their risk ratings updated accordingly; - Changes in forward-looking macroeconomic conditions.
-Management utilizes statistically significant provincial data for unemployment rates and real estate rates and national data for real GDP, household debt levels and government of Canada 3-month bond rates; - Changes in scenario design and the weights assigned to each scenario; and - Migration between stages, which can be triggered by changes to any of the above inputs.
+Management utilizes statistically significant provincial data for unemployment rates and real estate rates and national data for real GDP, household debt levels and government of Canada 3-month bond rates.
+The inputs used in the model for calculating ECL may not always capture all characteristics of the market at the reporting date.
+To capture portfolio characteristics and risks, adjustments are made using management judgment.
+When determining whether the risk of default on a financial asset has increased significantly since initial recognition, Tandia considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on Tandia's historical experience and expert credit assessment, delinquency and monitoring, and macroeconomic outlook including forward-looking information.
+There is a rebuttable presumption that the risk of default has increased since initial recognition when contractual payments are more than 30 days overdue.
+For loans past due more than 90 days, default is presumed to have occurred. - · Changes in scenario design and the weights assigned to each scenario; and - Migration between stages, which can be triggered by changes to any of the above inputs.

-At December 31st, the balances of loans in within the portfolio (excluding accrued interest and expected credit loss) were as follows:
+At December 31, the balances of loans in the portfolio (excluding accrued interest and expected credit loss) were as follows: